Hotel Group: Hyatt Hotels

 Check-in was easy and smooth.
 She offered us beverages upon arrival to the club lounge.
 After handing over my ID and credit card we were escorted to the room to finish checking in.
 She spoke solid English and really the whole stay there were no language barriers.
 Everyone around Cancún and Playa speaks pretty good English.
 My Spanish is pretty much nonexistent.
 I can say, “Gracias!” and, “Uno mas Cerveza, por favor.”
 I think that covers the essentials.

 As a Diamond member you are entitled to a welcome amenity or points.
-She offered us a bottle of Mezcal as the welcome amenity or 1k Hyatt Gold Passport points.
-I chose the points.
+She offered us a bottle of Mezcal or 1k Hyatt Gold Passport points as the welcome amenity, I chose the points.
 I’ll typically also choose points over the welcome gift unless I’m staying at a Park Hyatt.
 Park Hyatt’s really do welcome amenities over the top.

 Pulling up to the hotel you are always checked by security.
 Once you got past him you go up the hill to a circular drive way.